matheus-pereira/elric/website/versioned_docs/version-25.x/JestPlatform.md

 const result = validate(configByUser, {
   comment: '  Documentation: http://custom-docs.com',
-  exampleConfig: {transform: '<rootDir>/node_modules/babel-jest'},
+  exampleConfig: {transform: '<rootDir>/node_modules/babel-elric'},
 });

 console.log(result);
 ```

-You can read more about `jest-validate` in the [readme file](https://github.com/facebook/jest/blob/main/packages/jest-validate/README.md).
+You can read more about `elric-validate` in the [readme file](https://github.com/facebook/elric/blob/main/packages/elric-validate/README.md).

-## jest-worker
+## elric-worker

 Module used for parallelization of tasks.
 Exports a class `Worker` that takes the path of Node.js module and lets you call the module's exported methods as if they were class methods, returning a promise that resolves when the specified method finishes its execution in a forked process.